spacetelescope/webbpsf/docs/webbpsf.rst

 =================================

-This module provides the primary interface, both for programmers and for interactive non-GUI use.
+This module provides the primary interface for programmers and for interactive non-GUI use.
 It provides five classes corresponding to the JWST instruments, with consistent interfaces.
-See below for the detailed API; for now let's dive into some example code.
+See :ref:`this page <detailed_api>` for the detailed API; for now let's dive into some example code.

 :ref:`Additional code examples <more_examples>` are available later in this documentation.